pranav-yaligouda/AgriConnect_Old-/documentation/AgriConnect_API_Documentation.md

 }
 ```

-**Logic:** Stores user with hashed password, assigns a role-based placeholder image, and returns a JWT.
+**Logic:** Stores user with hashed password, assigns a role-based placeholder image if no profileImageUrl, and returns a JWT.

 ---